Milad-Akarie/auto_route_library/README.md

 Let's change the previous example to use tab navigation.

-Notice that we're not going to change  anything in our routes declaration map, we still have a dashboard page that has tree nested children, users, posts and settings.
+Notice that we're not going to change  anything in our routes declaration map, we still have a dashboard page that has three nested children, users, posts and settings.
 ```dart
 class DashboardPage extends StatelessWidget {
   @override